Datamuseum-DK/Q1-Emulator/docs/source/background/datamuseumdisk.rst

   Contents of **q1 floppy** as presented by DINDEX

-The disk contains programs for accounting: FARK, FUDTOG, FMOMS, FRAPP, FBAL, FREGN, including a chart of accounts 1050.
+Besides general functions, the disk also contains programs for accounting.
+These are described below.
+Most of the accounting files require an unknown program called **F1**.

-.. list-table:: Files
+.. list-table:: Utility files and programs
    :header-rows: 1

    * - Filename